 We needed to know more about the club night!

-‘It’s called Crawdaddy, it’s in its 9th year, and is all about Northern Soul, Motown, Ska, R&B & Boogaloo.
-The third Friday of every month we can be found at The Fiddlers Elbow, Malden Rd, Chalk Farm/ Camden, from 9pm-2am, £5. (the next one is 15th March). check in on @crawdaddysoulclub
+‘It’s called Crawdaddy, it’s in its 10th year, and is all about Northern Soul, Motown, Ska, R&B & Boogaloo.
+Check-in on it @crawdaddysoulclub

 Favourite Film?
 Lucienne’s favourite film (okay we had to work our way down from favourite ten): Gregory’s Girl and Funny Face

 Favourite Book?
 What I loved by Siri Hustedt